Anton Webern: Besieged milieu and political uncertainty

 Webern's milieu comprised increasingly vast differences.
-Like most Austrians, he and his family were Catholic, though not church regulars; Webern was perhaps devout if unorthodox.
+He and his family were Catholic, like most Austrians, but not church regulars.
+Webern was perhaps devout, if unorthodox.
 They became politically divided.
 (Note: Webern's only son Peter was an avid Austrian National Socialist.
 His eldest daughter Amalie married businessman Gunter Waller, who joined the Nazi Party as a business formality.
-His youngest daughter Christine married Kreisleiter and Schutzstaffel member Benno Mattl, "little liked by the family", in Jun.
-1938.
-His middle daughter Maria Halbich almost emigrated with a man "of Jewish origin".
+His youngest daughter Christine married Kreisleiter and Schutzstaffel member Benno Mattel (sometimes Mattl), "little liked by the family", in June 1938.
+His middle daughter Maria Halbich almost emigrated with a man of Jewish family background.
 She and Webern's wife Wilhelmine "Minna" Mörtl were wary of Hitler and the Nazis.
 Webern avoided politics at home.)
 His friends (e.g., then Zionist Schoenberg, (Note: Webern told Krasner, "Schoenberg, had he not been a Jew, would have been quite different!"
 For Bailey Puffett, this likely referred to Schoenberg's politics, which were vaguely conservative and German nationalist before becoming Zionist.
-See also "My Attitude towards Politics" in Schoenberg's Style and Idea.) left-leaning Berg (Note: Adorno wrote that "Berg was little concerned with politics, although he saw himself implicitly a socialist."
-Following the 1918 Jännerstreik and 1919 Spartacist uprising, Berg wrote to Erwin Schulhoff, who was sympathetic, "What names does the Entente have (outside of Russia) that ring of idealism as [Rosa] Luxemburg and [Karl] Liebknecht do?"
-In weary opposition to World War I, Berg had been adapting Junges Deutschland playwright Georg Büchner's proto-Naturalist Woyzeck, with its Vormärz theme of alienation, in his opera Wozzeck.
-Büchner's revolutionary 1834 call in The Hessian Courier for "Peace to the huts!
-War on the palaces!"
-(Friede den Hütten!
-Krieg den Palästen!) had endured.
-It was paraphrased by August Bebel (1871, during the Paris Commune) and Vladimir Lenin (1916, "Peace Without Annexations and the Independence of Poland as Slogans of the Day in Russia", and 1917, "Appeal to the Soldiers of All the Belligerent Countries", both amid the revolutions of 1917–1923 ending World War I, of which the February Revolution was first).)) were of a mostly Jewish milieu from late Imperial to "red" (Social Democratic) Vienna.
-Alma Mahler, Krenek, Willi Reich, and Stein preferred or supported the "lesser evil" (Note: This was Stein's phrase about "what we have [in Vienna]" in a 1934 letter to Schoenberg.) of the Austrofascists (or aligned Italian fascists) vis-à-vis the Nazis.
-Presuming power would moderate Hitler, Webern mediated among friends with an optimistic or self-soothing complacency, exasperating those who were at risk.
+See also "My Attitude towards Politics" in Schoenberg's Style and Idea.) left-leaning Berg) had belonged to a mostly Jewish milieu from late Imperial to "red" (Social Democratic) Vienna.
+Alma Mahler, Krenek, Willi Reich, and Stein began to favor the Fatherland Front or aligned with Italian fascism as lesser evils to Nazism.